 The group-III monochalcogenides such as indium selenide (InSe) represent a class of two-dimensional materials with unique properties.
-The van der Waals heterostructures of the InSe and hexagonal boron nitride (hBN) are potentials for novel electronic device in the future.
+The van der Waals hetero-structures of the InSe and hexagonal boron nitride (hBN) are potentials for novel electronic device in the future.
 However, most of the InSe/h-BN devices have been based on mechanical exfoliation [1,2], which results in random lateral size and uncontrollable thickness of samples.
 In our previous work [3], the chemical vapor deposition (CVD) synthesis of high-quality, large-area InSe monolayers has been reported.
-Here, we report that a direct CVD technique provides growth type heterostructural stacking film "InSe on hBN" (InSe/hBN).
-In Figure 1 it was shows that the optical microscope (OM) and atomic force microscope (AFM) images of hBN before and after CVD InSe growth.
-In Figure 2, cross-section TEM image of a monolayer InSe film upon few-layer hBN showing the atomic arrangement.
+Here, we report that a direct CVD growth technique provides type II heterostructural stacking film "InSe on hBN" (InSe/hBN).
+In Figure 1a it was shows that the optical microscope (OM) and atomic force microscope (AFM) images of hBN before and after CVD InSe growth.
+In Figure 1b, cross-section TEM image of a monolayer InSe film upon few-layer hBN showing the atomic arrangement.
 Meanwhile, the synthesized InSe films can be grown to hBN substrates, prompting research efforts to probe its characteristics and applications of stacked heterostructures.